 The Quirkiest Quirks of Our Healthcare System

-If I had to pick one word to describe our healthcare system, it might be quirky.
+If I had to pick one word to describe our healthcare system, it would probably be quirky.

-I often find myself wondering, "Wait, why is it like this?".
-Why are your teeth and eyes somehow not part of your medical care?
+I often find myself wondering why things are the way they are.
+Like why are our teeth and eyes not part of your medical care?
 Why does the person next to you at the pharmacy pay a completely different price for the same. exact. medication?

 Sometimes, there's an interesting answer, but that doesn't make it less frustrating.
 Behind each quirk, there's usually an obscure law or historical event that explains why we're stuck with it today.